Python NumPy delete() Function

-Python NumPy delete() function is used to delete the elements based on index position.
-And this function returns a new array with the deletion of sub-arrays along with the specified axis.
+Python NumPy delete() function is used to delete elements based on index positions, and it returns a new array with the specified elements removed.
 For a one-dimensional array, this function returns those entries not returned by arr[obj].

 If you are in a hurry, below are some quick examples of how to use Python NumPy delete() function.